amazon-science/LARCQ/README.md

 Our pipeline consists of two main parts: multi-modal retrieval and ALM/LLM refining.

 ## 1. Run multi-modal rertieval

-Download the `clap-htsat-fused` model from the Hugging Face [model link](https://huggingface.co/laion/clap-htsat-fused).
-Save the model in the `models` folder.

-Download the `gpt2` model from the Hugging Face [model link](https://huggingface.co/openai-community/gpt2).
-Save the model in the `models` folder.

 The retrieval scripts are in the folder `pipeline/multi_modal_retrieval`.
 Each script is independent and can be directly executed, which means that you can evaluate any method on any dataset for comprehensive comparison.